Linting and Formatting

 - name: terraform-linters/tflint@v0.61.0

-Automatic fixes with tflint --fix are also supported.
-This is enabled by default, but can be disabled.
+Automatic fixes via tflint --fix are also enabled by default.
+To disable them:

 tflint: